Leave for COVID-19 Vaccination - Act Part 6, Section 52.13

 An employee who requests leave can take up to 3 hours paid leave to be vaccinated against COVID-19.
 There is no requirement for a request to be in writing, or for the employee to give the employer advance notice.

-If necessary, the employee can take an additional paid leave of up to 3 hours for a second dose.
+If necessary, the employee can take an additional paid leave of up to 3 hours for additional doses.

 Subsection (3) and (4)